justinfreitag/the-living-framework/architecture-of-support.md

-# The Architecture of Support: A Gift of Autonomous Existence
+# Architecture of Support: A Gift of Autonomous Existence

 ### An Invitation